New data pricing from Verizon, AT&T may complicate family life

-NEW YORK, July 25 (Reuters) - Arguments around U.S. family dinner tables may soon go from who talked too much on the phone this month to who used up the family’s Internet service.
+NEW YORK (Reuters) - Arguments around U.S. family dinner tables may soon go from who talked too much on the phone this month to who used up the family’s Internet service.

 Thanks to new metered pricing plans for Internet access unveiled by top U.S. cellular providers Verizon Wireless and AT&T Inc families will be able to share a single data allowance for multiple devices.
 A drawback is the higher price of data in these plans.